mramshaw/pubsub/README.md

 #### Start Redis

-In a terminal, execute the following command to start Redis:
+In a console, execute the following command to start Redis:

 ```
-docker-compose up
+$ docker-compose up
 ```

 #### Register a subscriber

-In another terminal, use the `redis-cli` command to subscribe to a topic, as follows:
+In another console, use the `redis-cli` command to subscribe to a topic, as follows:

 ```
 $ redis-cli